-Example: An employee observes a holiday that falls in his regular scheduled workday; however, the employee is called back and works five (5) hours.
-The employee will receive five (5) hours of pay in accordance with Article 6.3 for the actual hours worked.
-The officer will also receive holiday compensation in the amount of five (5) hours holiday pay at one and one-half (1 1⁄2) times the employees base pay (does not count as working time for purpose of computing overtime) and three (3) hours of holiday leave/observed holiday pay at straight time (does count as working time for purpose of computing overtime) for a total of eight (8) hours of holiday compensation.
+Example for 1(d)(i)(ii): An employee is on a regular scheduled day off (RDO) on the holiday; however, the employee works five (5) hours on a project.
+The employee will receive five (5) hours of pay in accordance with article 6.2 for the actual hours worked.
+The officer will also receive holiday compensation in the amount of five (5) hours holiday pay at one and one-half (1 1⁄2) times the employee's base pay (does not count as working time for the purpose of computing overtime) and three (3) hours of holiday pay at straight time (does count as working time for the purpose of computing overtime) for a total of eight (8) hours of holiday compensation.